govoritmoskva/maleficebot/README.md

 - Every user who has ever used this **bot** will recorded to **SQLite** database
 - The **bot** creates random passwords with *letters* and *digits*
 - The bot prints USD, EUR and KZT values
+- The bot can send a cat fact
 # 🛠Links

 [SQLite documentation](https://www.sqlite.org/docs.html) \